"Why not sail a boat up there and confront the bomb?"

 "We never quite managed to go in the direction we wanted to go, or be in the place we wanted to be.
 And we fought bitterly among ourselves about it.
 Everything we did or said got sucked into an overwhelming power struggle."

 "Here we were, supposedly saving the world through our moral example, emulating the Quakers, no less, when in reality we spent most of our time at each other's throats, egos clashing, the group fatally divided from start to finish."

 Even worse, "The Greenpeace" was intercepted by the US navy, before it even got close to the Amchitka testing site.

 Failure looks different, however.
 The Amchitka voyage sparked a flurry of public interest.
 The media went wild about the small group of activist who had sailed off in the face of great adversity – the first “media mindbomb”, as Bob Hunter conceived of those early Greenpeace actions, had been launched.

 "As it turned out, all my angst was unnecessary," he later wrote.
 “Time has proven my post-trip despair to be utterly mistaken.
 The trip was a success beyond anybody's wildest dreams.”

 The nuclear bomb the group had come to stop went off, but the tests planned for after that were cancelled.
 Five months after the group’s mission, the US stopped the entire Amchitka nuclear test programme.
 The island was later declared a bird sanctuary.

 "Whatever history decides about the big picture, the legacy of the voyage itself is not just a bunch of guys in a fishing boat, but the Greenpeace the entire world has come to love and hate."

-Today, Greenpeace is the world’s most visible environmental organisation, with offices in more than 40 countries and over 2.9 million members worldwide.
+Today, Greenpeace is the world’s most visible environmental organisation, with offices in more than 40 countries and over 2.9 million financial supporters worldwide.
 Amchitka, it has turned out, was only the beginning of what would come to be a much bigger story.